Please take advantage of the following programs we offer for our adult parishioners:

 __________________________________________________________________

-Click on the link below to see the First Annual St. Mary’s Christmas Special.
+Click on the link below to see the Second Annual St. Mary’s Christmas Special.

 A VERY MERRY CHRISTMAS SPECIAL